 For example, ICICI Prudential Life Insurance changed its private structure and went public in 2016.
 The insurance company raised a whopping INR 6057 crores.
 It became the second largest IPO in the country and was the first IPO by an Indian company.

 Here are a few examples of some well-known brands that operate as private entities:

-To encourage quicker registration timelines, the Ministry of Corporate Affairs (MCA) has enabled a fast-track registration process.
-The registration process can be done online, and supporting documents are submitted in the electronic formats
+To encourage quicker registration timelines, the Ministry of Corporate Affairs (MCA) has enabled a fast-track online company registration process.

-The members of the company who will be involved in the incorporation of the company would need to have a DSC.
-The DSC of the first shareholders would be needed to sign the e-MOA and e-AOA of the company to upload the same with the Registrar of Companies (Roc).
-This makes DSCs for the first subscribers or promoters mandatory.
+The members who will be part of the company would need to have a DSC.
+The DSC for the first shareholder is mandatory as it would be needed while signing MOA and AOA of the company.
 Additionally, the proposed director would have to obtain a DIN, for which the DSC is compulsory.

 The DIN numbers of the proposed directors are required to be intimated to the Ministry in the incorporation forms.
 Therefore, DIN is mandatory for the proposed directors of the company.

-Here are a few guidelines by the MCA while picking a company name:
+Here are a few guidelines followed by the MCA while granting a company name:

-The application for the company name is processed by the Central Registration Centre(CRC) under Non- Straight-through Processing mode.
+The application for the company name is processed by the Central Registration Centre(CRC).
 The CRC will conduct a comprehensive check and give its approval or rejection of the name.
 Each name submission is to be accompanied by fees of INR 1000.